Epidermodysplasia verruciformis: Genetics

-Most patients with classic EV carry bialletic loss-of-function mutations of transmembrane channel-like protein 6 (TMC6; also called EV protein 1, EVER1), TMC8 (also called EVER2), or calcium- and integrin-binding protein 1 (CIB1).
+Most patients with classic EV carry biallelic loss-of-function mutations of transmembrane channel-like protein 6 (TMC6; also called EV protein 1, EVER1), TMC8 (also called EVER2), or calcium- and integrin-binding protein 1 (CIB1).
 The EVER1 or EVER2 genes are located adjacent to one another on chromosome 17.
 These genes play a role in regulating the distribution of zinc in the cell nuclei.
 Zinc is a necessary cofactor for many viral proteins, and the activity of EVER1/EVER2 complex appears to restrict the access of viral proteins to cellular zinc stores, limiting their growth.

 Other genes have also rarely been associated with this condition.
 These include the ras homolog gene family member H.

+Diagnosis

 Treatment

 No curative treatment against EV has been found yet.
-Several treatments have been suggested, and acitretin 0.5–1 mg/day for 6 months' duration is the most effective treatment owing to antiproliferative and differentiation-inducing effects.
+Several treatments have been suggested, and acitretin 0.5–1 mg/day for 6 months is the most effective treatment owing to antiproliferative and differentiation-inducing effects.
 Interferons can also be used effectively together with retinoids.

 Cimetidine was reported to be effective because of its depressing mitogen-induced lymphocyte proliferation and regulatory T cell activity features.
 A report by Oliveira et al. showed that cimetidine was ineffective.
 Hayashi et al. applied topical calcipotriol to a patient with a successful result.

-As mentioned, various treatment methods are offered against EV; however, most importantly, education of the patient, early diagnosis, and excision of the tumoral lesions take preference to prevent the development of cutaneous tumors.
+As mentioned, various treatment methods are offered against EV; however, most importantly, education of the patient, early diagnosis, and excision of the tumoral lesions take precedence to prevent the development of cutaneous tumors.